 After the morning cranberry harvest, pick up cranberry wine in the Wetherby Cranberry Company store.
-If you’re in town September 26–28, you can browse among hundreds of arts, crafts and cranberry-foods vendors at the Warrens Cranberry Festival (cranfest.com).
+If you're in town the last full weekend in September, you can browse among hundreds of arts, crafts and cranberry-foods vendors at the Warrens Cranberry Festival (cranfest.com).
 The nearby Cranberry Discovery Center (discovercranberries.com) explores the history of Wisconsin cranberries (Native Americans first cultivated them) and the modern industry.

 Just a few miles outside Warrens, the southern reaches of the Black River State Forest (dnr.wi.gov) contain wetlands and hiking trails.
 For restless little ones, the Three Bears Resort features a bear-theme indoor water park (open only on weekends when school is in session), and a range of lodging options, including villas.
 Lodging includes water park admission (threebearslodgewarrens.com).